DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 ##Convenience Mnemonic Names

-Two convenience names are defined.
+Three convenience names are defined.
 These may be used with the `MEMCOPY` statement.

 `DISPLAY` represents the memory location (0200) for setting the LEDs

 `INPUT` represents the memory location (0377) for reading the button input value

+`P` represents the program instruction counter (03)

 ##Comments